What’s a Content Marketing Consultant Do? (And How to Hire One)

 So, there you have it; a comprehensive idea of what a content marketing consultant can do for you.
 You’re left with just one question: is it worth it?

-If hiring an agency to handle your content marketing for you is more cost-effective to you than doing it all yourself, then great!
+If hiring an agency to handle your content marketing strategy for you is more cost-effective to you than doing it all yourself, then great!
 There’s no shame in outsourcing to a quality company like mine; thousands of businesses do it, from the smallest of the small to many of the largest firms on the planet.

 If you would rather build up that knowledge in-house, and double or triple your blogging effectiveness through training, great!
 A consultant is almost always going to be shorter-term, more expensive, but more valuable to your institution after they’ve gone.
 The building of that institutional knowledge can be a powerful benefit.
 If it’s worth it to you, and you can justify an in-house content marketing team of your own, then that may be a good route for you.